jordond/SIGO/docs/scripts.md

 # Scripts Reference

-All project tooling is accessed through the `./sigot` CLI wrapper at the project root.
-Individual scripts live in the `scripts/` directory but should generally be invoked through `./sigot` rather than directly.
+All project tooling goes through the `./sigo` CLI wrapper at the project root.
+Individual scripts live in `scripts/` but should be invoked through `./sigo`.

 ---

-## `./sigot` — Project CLI
+## `./sigo`

-The main entry point for all project commands.
-Must be run from the project root directory.
+Must be run from the project root.

 ```
 ./sigo <command> [args]